Wielkimati/GBFR-Slimepede-Farm/README.md

 [![Video Example](https://img.youtube.com/vi/vcAemD-vFag/0.jpg)](https://www.youtube.com/watch?v=vcAemD-vFag "Video Example")
 ## Carpal Tunnel Begone
-Just a cool nice-to-have I'm included as a bonus, since I already made it.
+Just a cool nice-to-have I've included as a bonus, since I already made it.
 Useful if you don't want to develop carpal tunnel syndrome from transmuting sigils.
 Basically spams left mouse click.
 Usage:
 - Select transmute option you'd like.
-- Press F1 to start.
-- Press F2 to end.
+- F1: Starts spamming LMB.
+- F2: Stops the spam.
+- Shift+ESC: Exits the script completely.

 No need to restart the script from .exe when you disable it, like with Slime script.
 ## Contact